 Issue: How to Fix "An unspecified error occurred during system restore 0x80070780" on Windows?

-When I try to perform System Restore, the process begins, and it goes up to approximately 30% or 76%, but it stops then, the system restarts.
-After that the message appears “System Restore did not complete successfully.
+When I try to perform System Restore, the process begins, and it goes up to approximately 30% or 70%, but it stops then, the system restarts.
+After that, the message appears “System Restore did not complete successfully.
 An unspecified error occurred during system restore 0x80070780”.
-I'd be grateful for your advice.
+I'd be grateful for any advice.

 Option 1.
 Check for corrupted system files

 Both System File Checker (SFC) and Deployment Image Servicing and Management (DISM) are in-built utilities in Windows designed to repair system file corruption.
 SFC scans for corrupt system files and replaces them.
 If SFC can't fix the issues, DISM, which fixes Windows system corruption when the SFC isn’t able to, is used.

 - Type cmd in Windows search.

 - Right-click on Command Prompt and select Run as administrator.

 - When User Account Control window shows up, click Yes.